talkanbaev-artur/microservice-template/README.md

 1. Use `make` to create a working build of your program
 2. Use `make run` instead of `go run` - edit all your environment setup and default inputs in the `Makefile`
-3. Use `make image` to create a docker container using the docker file
+3. Use `make image` to create the docker image using the docker file

-TODO:
-* Add documentation standards
-* Add basic libraries standards
-* Add directory standard
-* Add code style standard
+4. Use `make drun` to create and run the docker docker image
+5. Setup `config.dev.yml` for your local developement environment or set `PROD_CONFIG` env variable for production config